-Planning on breastfeeding for the first time and don’t know how to even begin?
-Here are 14 super helpful breastfeeding tips to help you through your first time.
+Planning on breastfeeding for the first time and don’t know how even to begin?
+Here are 14 super helpful breastfeeding tips to help you succeed as a new mom.

-However, breastfeeding is hard.
+Breastfeeding is hard.
 It takes some time to get used to for the first time and can get a little overwhelming at times.
-These tips helped me as a first-time mom with breastfeeding my first baby and then for my second baby and they can help you too.
+These breastfeeding tips helped me as a first-time mom, and they can help you too.

 1. Take a breastfeeding class.

 Learn all you can about breastfeeding during your pregnancy.
 The Ultimate Breastfeeding Class by Milkology is amazing.
 It is an online class, so you can take it whenever you want.
 And then you have access to it whenever you need to reference it.

 This class tells you everything you need to know about breastfeeding.
 Be sure to check it out; it is well worth it!
 The class also has a lot of tips to get a good breastfeeding latch.